-Chartered in 1961, Virginia Wesleyan College first opened its doors to students in 1966.
-The concept for the College actually began two years earlier as an idea of Methodist minister Joseph S. Johnston.
+Chartered in 1961, Virginia Wesleyan University first opened its doors to students as Virginia Wesleyan College in 1966.
+The concept for the college actually began two years earlier as an idea of Methodist minister Joseph S. Johnston.
 Within two years of planning, the school had a name, a charter, and an expanding body of supporters from the United Methodist Church and the regional business community.
-The College received full accreditation in its first year of eligibility, enjoyed steady enrollment gains, and attained membership in the Virginia Foundation for Independent Colleges.
+Virginia Wesleyan received full accreditation in its first year of eligibility, enjoyed steady enrollment gains, and attained membership in the Virginia Foundation for Independent Colleges.